-A demo board, DC306A-C, is available for the LT1739CFE.
+A demo board, DC306A, is available for the LT1794.
 This demo board is a complete line driver with an LT1361 receiver included.
 It allows the evaluation of both standard and active termination approaches.
 It also has circuitry built in to evaluate the effects of operating with reduced supply current.
-The schematic of this demo board is shown in Figure 17.